kentisza/Serverless-DynamoDB-Demo/README.md

 serverless deploy --stage stage_name
 ```

-## To generate OpenAPI 3.0 Specification for the API Gateway enpoints:
+## To generate an OpenAPI 3.0 specification document for the API Gateway endpoints:

 1) (Optionally) Edit definitions for API resources which are defined in 'serverless.doc.yml'
 2) Use the openapi-documentation plugin to generate the OpenAPI specification documentation file 'openapi.yml'